cscart/docs/en/user_guide/database/backup/index.rst

 .. note::

-    It takes more than backing up a database to have a store backed up: some information, like images, is stored the various folders of your CS-Cart/Multi-Vendor installation.
-However, there is an option to include files in the backup.
+    It takes more than backing up a database to have a store backed up: some information, like images, is stored in various folders of your CS-Cart/Multi-Vendor installation.
+However, there is a setting that allows you to include files in the backup.

 .. toctree::
     :maxdepth: 4